Religion in San Marino

-Catholic Church
+Roman Catholic Church

 San Marino is a predominantly Catholic state: over 97% of the population profess the Catholic faith, but Catholicism is not an established religion.
 Approximately half of those who profess to be Catholic practice the faith.
 There is no Episcopal see in San Marino.
 Historically, the various parishes in San Marino were divided between two Italian dioceses, mostly in the Diocese of Montefeltro, and partly in the Diocese of Rimini.
 In 1977, the border between Montefeltro and Rimini was readjusted so that all of San Marino fell within the diocese of Montefeltro.
 The bishop of San Marino-Montefeltro resides in Pennabilli, in Italy.
 However, there is a provision under the Income tax rules that the tax payers have the right to request the allocation of 0.3% of their income tax to the Catholic Church or to "other" charities.
 The Churches include the two religious groups of the Waldensians and Jehovah's Witnesses.

 The Roman Catholic Diocese of San Marino-Montefeltro was until 1977 the historic diocese of Montefeltro.
 It is a suffragan of the archdiocese of Ravenna-Cervia.
 The current diocese includes all the parishes of San Marino.
 The earliest mention of Montefeltro, as Mona Feretri, is in the diplomas by which Charlemagne confirmed the donation of Pepin.
 The first known bishop of Montefeltro was Agatho (826), whose residence was at San Leo.
 Under Bishop Flaminios Dondi (1724) the see was again transferred to San Leo, but later it returned to Pennabilli.
 The historic diocese was a suffragan of the archdiocese of Urbino.

 There are at least twelve parishes, and many Catholic religious organizations such as the Society of Our Lady of Consolation, the Society of St. Rosario nella Parrocchia di Fiorentino, the Our Lady of Mount Caramel Society, Institute of Our Religious Teachers, and the Guard of Honour of the Immaculate Heart of Mary.
 There are also several convents and monasteries such as the San Francesco convent of Friars, Convent of the Friars Minor Capuchin, Monastery Santa Maria dei Servi, and Monastery Santa Chiara.